seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Sir, I will.

 **CLOTEN**
-Give me thy hand; here’s my purse.
+Give me thy hand; here's my purse.
 Hast any of thy
-late master’s garments in thy possession?
+late master's garments in thy possession?

 **PISANIO**
 I have, my lord, at my lodging, the same suit he